corenominal/corenominal-wp-custom-post-types/README.md

-# corenominal-wp-custom-post-types
+# corenominal's Custom Post Types and Taxonomies for WordPress

-A WordPress plugin to provide custom post types and taxonomies for my site
+A WordPress plugin to provide custom post types and taxonomies for my [website](https://corenominal.org).